-On April 27, 2023, the Company effected a two-for-one reverse stock split ("Reverse Stock Split").
-All owners of record as of April 27, 2023 received one issued and outstanding share of the Company's common stock.
-All fractional shares created by the two-for-one exchange will be paid in cash.
-The conversion price of Series A redeemable convertible preferred stock, Series B convertible preferred stock, and Series C convertible preferred stock split by doubling the original conversion price.
+On April 27, 2023, the Company effected a two-for-one reverse stock split (the "Reverse Stock Split").
+All owners of record as of April 27, 2023 received one issued and outstanding share of the Company's common stock in exchange for two outstanding shares of the Company's common stock.
+All fractional shares created by the two-for-one exchange are paid in cash.
+The conversion price of Series A redeemable convertible preferred stock, Series B convertible preferred stock, and Series C convertible preferred stock were adjusted to reflect the Reverse Stock Split by doubling the original conversion price.
 The Reverse Stock Split has no impact on the par value per share of the Company's common stock, Series A redeemable convertible preferred stock, and Series C convertible preferred stock, all of which remain at \$.0001.
 All holders of options and warrants had the exercise price doubled and the number of shares issuable upon exercise reduced by half.
 All current and prior period amounts related to shares, share prices and loss per share, presented in the Company's financial statements and the accompanying notes have been restated for the Reverse Stock Split.

-As a result of its initial public offering ("IPO"), the Company began trading on the Nasdaq Capital Market under the symbol "INTS" on June 30, 2023 and on July 5, 2023 the Company received \$17,765,000 in net cash proceeds after deducting the underwriter's discounts, commissions, and legal expenses.
-These shares were formally issued on July 5, 2023 at the time that the net proceeds were transferred to the Company.
+As a result of its initial public offering ("IPO"), the Company began trading on the Nasdaq Capital Market under the symbol "INTS" on June 30, 2023.
+The IPO closed on July 5, 2023, at which time the Company received \$17,765,000 in net cash proceeds after deducting the underwriter's discounts, commissions, and legal expenses in exchange for the issuance of 3,900,000 shares of our common stock.
+The IPO shares were issued on July 5, 2023, the closing date, at the time that the net proceeds were transferred to the Company.
+Thus, the net proceeds appear on the balance sheet at June 30, 2023 as Stock subscriptions receivable.
 The Company intends to use the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the United States Food & Drug Administration ("FDA") and for general and corporate purposes.